pinco227/dublin-hills/README.md

   > ### House details page
   > ![LightHouse Landing Page Results](https://github.com/pinco227/dublin-hills/blob/main/docs/house-lighthouse.png)
-  > On these pages the performance test values are higher then the landing page as these pages are no so heavy on content (less images and no video).
+  > On these pages the performance test values are higher then the landing page as these pages are not so heavy on content (less images and no video).
 See further details below...
   > ![LightHouse House Page Performance](https://github.com/pinco227/dublin-hills/blob/main/docs/house-lighthouse-perf.png)

-- ### Testing accessibility
+- ### Testing Accessibility
   > The accessibility was tested throughout the site using chrome lighthouse and [a11y contast cecker](https://color.a11y.com/Contrast/).
 The result are satisfying in both cases.
 When contrast was checked wit a11y tool, there were 3 issues displayed on the landing page.
 The first two issues are for the hero headings, as they are on an absolute position container overlayed on top of the video, the contrast checker tool cannot evaluate correctly.
 The third issue is with the Developer card from the contact section of the landing page and this has been a design choice and can be ignored.
 No contrast issues found on the house details page.
 - ### Code Validation
   > ### HTML